 - 1. Subject of PhD research directly relevant to the School's research themes. - 2.
 Higher Education Academy membership (or equivalent HE teaching qualification). - 3.
 Research interests directly relevant to Criminology. - 4.
 Ability to contribute to and/or develop the School's programme of Postgraduate courses. - 5.
 A high academic standing with a reputation in research and/or teaching within subject specialism. - 6.
 A sustained publication record in peer reviewed/refereed journals. - 7.
 Evidence of successful external research grant applications. - 8.
 Expertise in issues of race, gender and social inequalities in criminal justice. - 9.
-Ability to fill gaps in existing research expertise in the School (e.g., corporate crime or cybercrime) or enhance existing strengths (e.g., offender rehabilitation, youth justice). - 10.
-Ability to teach quantitative research methods and/or supervise quantitative research. - 11.
+Ability to fill gaps in existing research expertise in the School (e.g., corporate crime, cybercrime or green criminology) or enance existing strengths (e.g., desistance, rehabilitation, youth justice). - 10.
+Ability to teach quantitative and qualitative research methods and/or supervise quantitative/qualitative research. - 11.
 Sustained teaching experience at University level. - 12.
 Evidence of ability to design modules. - 13.
 Evidence of good teaching evaluations. - 14.
 Evidence of postgraduate supervision. - 15.
 Contributions to a range of administrative tasks. - 16.
 Evidence of academic leadership. - 17.
 Contribution to a wide range of community/outreach activities. - 18.
 Ability to manage resources and staff.